 |Elbow injuries||Less Severe Injuries||£14,690 to £30,050||Elbow injuries which might impair the elbows function but which does not need major surgery.|

 |Leg injuries||Moderate||£26,050 to £36,790||Including either multiple or complicated fractures or crushing injuries to (generally) a single limb.|

 |Foot injuries||Moderate||£12,900 to £23,460||Fractures to the metatarsal bones which may be displaced.
 May lead to continuing deformity and symptoms.|

 Alternatively, call Accident Claims UK to receive a personalised estimate of how much compensation you could claim.

-If you make a successful claim for a motorcycle pillion passenger accident, your compensation package will be split between these two heads of claim:
+If you make successful motorcycle pillion passenger claims, your compensation package will be split between these two heads of claim:

 - General Damages: These are normally the largest part of a personal injury claim.
 They compensate the claimant for the pain, suffering and loss of amenity they have experienced.